a-zverev/16s-amplicon-processing/readme.md

 ## Basic stats and save data

-Feel free to explore our data and understand, how many taxa we have, or reads per sample number.
-Also to save phyloseq object to file is a good idea
+Feel free to explore the data and understand, how many taxa we have, reads per sample number and taxonomical structure.
+Also to save phyloseq object to file is always a good idea

 ``` r
 sample_names(ps) # Names of samples